Uweklaus/homebridge-rcswitch/README.md

 # Configuration

 You can add as many switches as you like.
-You will need to pass the `name`, `id`=unitcode, `pulse` length, the `on` and `off` code as decimal string as received by e.g. RFSniffer in the 433Utils.
+You will need to pass the `name`, `id`=unitcode, `pulse` length, `pin` GIO pin of RF module (usual 0), the `on` and `off` code as decimal string as received by e.g. RFSniffer in the 433Utils.
-This plugin assumes that you connect the 433Mhz transmitter to GPIO0.

  ```
  "accessories": [
      {
-         "accessory": "RcSwitchP",
+         "accessory": "RCSwitchP",
          "name": "Switch One",
          "id": "01",
          "pulse": "250",
+         "pin": "0",
          "on": "5566771",
          "off": "5577660"
      }